jkunisak/rna_sequencing_workflow_marthlab_rotation/README.md

 # rna_sequencing_workflow_marthlab_rotation

 Dr. Gabor Marth Lab Rotation - Proposed RNA Sequencing Analysis Pipeline This is a pipeline that can use raw fastq files form either bulk or single cell rna sequencing.
-The outputs will include a gene-level differential expression matrix (DESeq2) as well as a list of differentially activated pathways identified through a Gene Set Enrichment Analysis (GSEA).
+The outputs will include a gene-level differential expression matrix (`DESeq2`) as well as a list of differentially activated pathways identified through a Gene Set Enrichment Analysis (`GSEA`).
 The pipeline also includes steps for removal of adapter features ([trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)), demultiplexing in the case of single cell sequencing, genomic/transcriptomic alignment ([Hisat2](https://ccb.jhu.edu/software/hisat2/manual.shtml)/[Salmon](https://salmon.readthedocs.io/en/latest/salmon.html) respectively), filtering of mapped reads ([samtools](http://www.htslib.org/doc/samtools.html)), and normalization ([Salmon](https://salmon.readthedocs.io/en/latest/salmon.html)/[NOISeq](https://www.bioconductor.org/packages/devel/bioc/vignettes/NOISeq/inst/doc/NOISeq.pdf)/[edgeR](https://www.bioconductor.org/packages/devel/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf)).

 ## Getting Started

 To get started (assuming the user works in the Marth lab), a few tools need to be installed.
 The pipeline requires that the tools be installed in a "software" folder that exists in the home directory.
-The fastqc, hisat2, samtools, and salmon modules will be used and loaded automatically when running the pipeline.
+The `fastqc`, `hisat2`, `samtools`, and `salmon` modules will be used and loaded automatically when running the pipeline.

-The first and only tool that needs to be installed in the pipeline is "trimmomatic".
+The first and only tool that needs to be installed in the pipeline is `trimmomatic`.
 This is needed when analyzing data from single cell RNA sequencing to remove adapter sequences.
-To install trimmomatic, please use the following command:
+To install `trimmomatic`, please use the following command:

 First make the software directory if it doesn't exist:
 ```
 mkdir ~/software
 cd ~/software
 ```
-Next, install trimmomatic (v0.38).
+Next, install `trimmomatic` (v0.38).
 Use the following commands to download the program from source and unzip the file:
 ```
 wget http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/Trimmomatic-0.38.zip
 unzip Trimmomatic-0.38.zip
 ```

 The next step is to orgnaize the directories.
-Within the home directory ($homeDIR), there must exist a parent directory that contains a directory of fastq files, an output directory, a directory for the reference files, and a scripts directory that houses the scripts used in the pipeline.
+Within the home directory (`$homeDIR`), there must exist a parent directory that contains a directory of fastq files, an output directory, a directory for the reference files, and a scripts directory that houses the scripts used in the pipeline.
-1) Copy the raw fastq files into the fastq_files directory (seeo below)
+1) Copy the raw fastq files into the `fastq_files` directory (see below)
-2) Subdirectories in the output folder will be made automatically by the pipeline
+2) Subdirectories in the `output` folder will be made automatically by the pipeline
-3) Reference files that need to be included are a reference genome file, reference transcriptome file, and index files for alignment.
+3) Files in the `reference` directory include the reference genome, transcriptome, and index files for alignment.
 Please see commands below to obtain and index these files.
-4) the scripts directory contains all of the R scripts that the pipeline uses.
-Get these files from the github repo.
+4) `Scripts` directory contains all of the R scripts that the pipeline uses.
+Get these files from the GitHub repo.

-See the commands below to make and supply files to the directory:
+See the commands below to make and supply the necessary files to the directory:
 ```
-mkdir ~/$homdDIR/fastq_files
+mkdir ~/$homeDIR/fastq_files
-mkdir ~/$homdDIR/output
+mkdir ~/$homeDIR/output
-mkdir ~/$homdDIR/reference
+mkdir ~/$homeDIR/reference
-mkdir ~/$homdDIR/scripts
+mkdir ~/$homeDIR/scripts

 ## Get the reference genome file (build 37)
+mkdir ~/$homeDIR/reference/hg19_fasta
+cd ~/$homeDIR/reference/hg19_fasta
+echo {1..22} | parallel --eta -j+0 'rsync -avzP rsync://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/chr{}.fa.gz ~/$homeDIR/reference/hg19_fasta/'
+cat
+ ~/$homeDIR/reference/hg19_fasta/*.fa.gz > ~/$homeDIR/reference/hg19_fasta/hg19.fa
+rm -rf ~/$homeDIR/reference/hg19_fasta/*.fa.gz

+## Index the reference genome file
+samtools faidx ~/$homeDIR/reference/hg19_fasta/hg19.fa

-## Get the reference transcriptome file (build 37)
+## Get the reference transcriptome file (build 37: gtf and cdna fasta)
+mkdir ~/$homeDIR/reference/cdna_fasta
+cd ~/$homeDIR/reference/cdna_fasta
+rsync -av rsync://ftp.ensembl.org/ensembl/pub/release-75/fasta/homo_sapiens/cdna/*
+gunzip *.gz

+cd ~/$homeDIR/reference/GRCH37_gtf
+rsync -av rsync://ftp.ensembl.org/ensembl/pub/release-75/gtf/homo_sapiens/Homo_sapiens.GRCh37.75.gtf.gz

 ## Build the hisat2 index file
 module load hisat2